Zika Virus: Frequently Asked Questions for the General Public

 What is the current travel advice?

 The Department of Foreign Affairs and Trade (DFA) provides guidance to travellers that is updated regularly.
 Please consult the DFA website and click on the relevant country.
-Further information on areas affected by this outbreak is available from the European Centre for Disease Prevention and Control.
 It is important to check this information prior to any trips, as the situation could change rapidly.

 How can I protect myself from being bitten by mosquitoes?